Modular invariance groups and defect McKay-Thompson series: Invariance groups

 \section{Invariance groups}

 Now that we have collected a number of defect McKay-Thompson series, we wish to find their modular invariance groups.
-We do so in two parts: first describing a general method for determining the invariance group in $\SL(2, \mb Z)$, and then considering whether the invariance group in $\SL(2, \mb R)$ might be larger.
+We do so in two parts: first, we describe a general method to determine the invariance group in $\SL(2, \mb Z)$, and then consider whether the invariance group in $\SL(2, \mb R)$ might be larger.